 Induction cooking helps home cooks and chefs prepare meals the healthy way

-Californians with gas stoves might be exposing themselves to dangerous levels of benzene, a known air pollutant linked to cancer, according to a recent study published by Environmental Science and Technology.
+Californians with gas stoves might be exposing themselves to dangerous levels of benzene, a known air pollutant linked to cancer, according to a study published by Environmental Science and Technology.

 Researchers discovered hazardous gases were leaking from gas stovetops in all 159 homes where samples were taken.
 Not only are the leaking gases a concern for the people living in these homes, but all California residents might be negatively impacted as gases like benzene lower both indoor and outdoor air quality.

 In response to the growing concern about the effect of natural gas-powered appliances on our health, some have sought out alternative technologies.
 For many, that meant replacing their gas range with an induction cooktop.
-Although you might have never heard of it, professional chefs and casual home cooks alike have been using induction technology for 50-plus years.
+Although you might have never heard of it, professional chefs and casual home cooks alike have been using induction technology for over 50 years.

 Recent technological improvements, more affordable prices, and a growing concern about the safety of gas cooking have made induction cooktops and ranges a hot topic globally.
-The use of induction technology has dramatically increased in popularity over the past decade as many find it to be the perfect replacement for gas ranges or unsightly, aging electric resistance coil cooktops.
+The use of induction technology has dramatically increased in popularity over the past decade, as many find it to be the perfect replacement for gas ranges or unsightly, aging electric resistance coil cooktops.
 When deciding whether the technology is right for you, it’s important to understand how induction differs from traditional cooktops.

 Ready to buy your induction cooktop?